-The security measures put into place at Welwyn St Mary's have taken into account the need to balance the need to remain a welcoming environment whilst ensuring the safety of all our children and staff.
-A security risk assessment will be completed and reviewed annually (or earlier if deemed necessary).
-The findings will be used in the review of this security policy and shared with staff.
+The security measures put in place at Welwyn St Mary's have taken into account the need to balance the need to remain a welcoming environment, whilst ensuring the safety of all our children and staff.
+Our procedures are reviewed on an ongoing basis.